mEyob/load-balancing-5G-hetnet/README.md

 The outputs are: mean response time and mean power consumption under the optimized policy.

 ## How to run the simulator
-To run the simulator in a supercomputing environment as a batch job, see the help screen of the [automated-runs.py](simulator/automated-runs.py) by executing ./automated-runs.py -h on the commandline.
+To run the simulator in a supercomputing environment as a batch job, use the [param_values.py](simulator/param_values.py) script to generate input parameters and the [./automated-runs.py](simulator/automated-runs.py) script to run the simulator.